Carlia tetradactyla

 Carlia tetradactyla, the southern rainbow-skink, is a small species of colourful lizard found in Australia.

 A synonym for the species is Mocoa tetradactyla, published with a description by A. W. E. O'Shaughnessy in 1879.

-Distribution range includes the states of Victoria, New South Wales, and Queensland.
+Its distribution range includes the states of Victoria, New South Wales, and Queensland.
 The type locality is labelled as Queensland, but this is uncertain.